gift-surg/fetal_brain_seg/NiftyNet/README.md

 # Requirements
 * A CUDA compatable GPU with memoery not less than 6GB is recommended for training.
 For testing only, a CUDA compatable GPU may not be required.

 * Tensorflow.
 Install tensorflow following instructions from https://www.tensorflow.org/install.
-Tested version is 1.7.0 and 1.11.0.
+Tested version is 1.7.0.

 * NiftyNet.
-An edited version of NiftyNet is included in this repository.
+Tested version is 0.2.0.
+You can download the source code from https://github.com/NifTK/NiftyNet/releases/tag/v0.2.0 and copy it to this folder.

 # How to use
 ## 1, Use pre-trained models for fetal brain localization and segmentation